 If a visible accumulation of contaminating substances (e.g., oil) is detected in a gatewell and cannot be removed within 24 hours, the gatewell orifices shall be closed immediately and the turbine unit shut down within one hour until the material has been removed and any problems corrected.
 A preferred method for removing oil from the water surface is to install absorbent (not adsorbent) socks, booms, or pads capable of encapsulating the material, and tie off with a rope for later disposal.
 Action should be taken as soon as possible to remove oil from the gatewell so the orifice can be reopened to allow fish to exit the gatewell.
 Orifices shall not be closed for longer than 48 hours.

-Log drawdown differentials in bulkhead slots at least once a week April 1–June 30, except in 2018 starting on March 1, and biweekly (once every two weeks) for the remainder of the operating season.
+Log drawdown differentials in bulkhead slots at least once a week April 1–June 30, and biweekly (once every two weeks) for the remainder of the operating season.

 Remove debris from forebay and trashracks as necessary to maintain less than 1' of additional drawdown in gate slots (relative to drawdown with a clean screen).
 Additional raking may be required when heavy debris loads are present in the river or when fish condition indicates an issue.